-Loas are exceedingly strong and powerful nature spirits or gods or spirits, who originally rooted in a human being with special qualities.
+Voodoo amulets are linked to the Loas, exceedingly strong and powerful nature spirits or gods or spirits, who originally often rooted in a human beings with special qualities.
 They are represented in veves, drawn on the floor, or in the sand, or sigils are used.

 These sigils are engraved in ruby or emerald or written on parchment in the wearers own blood to become a talisman for certain wishes, qualities or actions.
 Engraved ruby or emerald talismans should be worn in a red flannel or chamois sack.
 Men must carry them in their right pocket and women should wear them between their breasts, suspended by a cotton string or fine golden chain.

 The engraving or drawing of the talismans should take place after sunset, close to midnight on a moonless night.

 The following talisman-figures are just a small selection of many.

 Brings the wearer and his associates tremendous wealth

 Leads the wearer to sensual pleasures